 The Bishops Conference of India needed a new English translation for the Lectionary and other liturgical purposes.
 Crossway worked out a deal with them, where a team of Catholic theologians and Scripture scholars headed up by Fr.
-Lucien Legrand, O.P. (now 93 years old!), would review the ESV translation carefully and make some emendations.
+Lucien Legrand, M.E.P. (now 93 years old!), would review the ESV translation carefully and make some emendations.
 The Catholic team did indeed review–and change–the text of the ESV in preparation for publication.
 The biggest change was the Book of Tobit, which had to be retranslated from scratch.
 The translation was reviewed in accord with the norms of Liturgiam authenticam, then it was approved and granted the Impimatur by the whole Conference of Catholic Bishops of India and published in early 2018.
 It is available in India from the Asian Trading Corporation.

 Speaking of Tobit, what about the deuterocanon?

 The original 2001 ESV did not include the deuterocanonical books (the ones in Catholic, but not Protestant Bibles), but in 2010, ESV did a joint publication with Oxford University Press which did include the deuterocanon.
 This edition, entitled “The English Standard Version Bible with Apocrypha,” was only published once as far as I can tell, but it served as the basis for the ESV Catholic Edition rendering of the deuterocanonical books, except Tobit, as I mentioned above.